 Delia Smith Liver and Bacon Casserole Recipe

-This rich liver and bacon casserole recipe is made with tender lamb’s liver, bacon, onion, chopped tomatoes, and Worcestershire sauce.
-The liver is seared quickly then braised in the oven until soft and full of flavour.
+This traditional liver and bacon casserole is made with lamb’s liver, smoked bacon, onion, chopped tomatoes, and Worcestershire sauce.
+The liver is seared quickly in a frying pan then transferred to a cast iron casserole dish and braised in the oven in a rich tomato gravy until tender.
 It serves 4 and is ready in about 1 hour.

 Liver and Bacon Casserole Ingredients